We’ll talk about SaaS content writing, but first let me drop a scenario at your doorstep:

 When someone Googles a keyword like asana vs trello or hubspot vs salesforce, they’re ready to make a decision.

-Your job is to give them those answers in a way that makes it crystal clear why your SaaS product is the right choice.
+Your job?
+Hand them those answers on a silver platter and make it painfully obvious why your SaaS is the right call.

 How to target alternative keywords